WissingChen/WissingChen.github.io/_pages/about.md

 News
 ======
+- 2025-06: One paper is accepted by **ICCV 2025**!🎉
-- 2025-05：Our Embodied AI Survey paper is accepted by **IEEE/ASME Transactions on Mechatronics**!
+- 2025-05：Our Embodied AI Survey paper is accepted by **IEEE/ASME Transactions on Mechatronics**!🎉
 - 2025-05: One paper is accepted by **IEEE Transaction on Image Processing**!🎉
 - 2025-04: Our CRA-GQA is selected as **CVPR 2025 Highlight**!🎉
 - 2025-03: One paper is accepted by **CMIG**!🎉